🧮 Numbers & Quantity

 - Triangle – from Latin triangulus, from tri- (three) + angulus (angle)

-- Quadrilateral – from Latin quattuor (four) + latus (side)
+- Quadrilateral – from Latin quattuor (four) + latus (side) — a shape with four sides.

 - Circle – from Latin circulus, diminutive of circus, meaning ring or round course